-Other Information
+Other Matters

-The previous year's financial statements were audited by another auditor.
-The auditor's report issued on May 31, 2023, contained an unqualified audit opinion.
-The Company prepared the attached financial statements to comply with Regulation (EC) No 550/2004 of the European Parliament and of the Council of 10 March 2004.
+The Company prepared the attached financial statements to comply with Regulation (EC) No 2803/2024 of the European Parliament and of the Council of 23 October 2024.
 Our auditor's opinion is prepared only for this purpose and may not be used for other purposes.

-To comply with its disclosure obligation under Hungarian Act C of 2000 on Accounting (hereinafter: "Accounting Act"), the Company also prepared the financial statements in accordance with the Accounting Act for the reporting date of December 31, 2023, for which we issued an unqualified auditor's report on May 2, 2023.
+To comply with its disclosure obligation under Hungarian Act C of 2000 on Accounting (hereinafter: Accounting Act"), the Company also prepared the financial statements in accordance with the Accounting Act for the reporting date of December 31, 2024, for which we issued an unqualified auditor's report on May 8, 2025.